f4exb/sdrangel/plugins/channel/udpsrc/readme.md

   - `S16LE I/Q`: Raw I/Q samples on signed 16 bits integers with Little Endian layout.
 Use it with software that accepts I/Q data as input like GNUradio with the `UDP source` block
   - `S16LE SSB`: AF of SSB demodulated signal as 16 bits signed integers with Little Endian layout.
 Use it with software that uses a SSB demodulated signal as input i.e. software that is based on the audio output of a SSB radio.
   - `S16LE NFM`: AF of FM demodulated signal as 16 bits signed integers with Little Endian layout.
-Use it with software that takes FM demodulated audio or discriminator output as input.
+Use it with software that takes the FM demodulated audio or the discriminator output of a radio as input.
 Make sure you specify the appropriate signal bandwidth (see 7) according to the AF bandwidth needs.

 <h3>4: Signal sample rate</h3>